ansys/scade-wux/doc/source/usage/services.rst

 * The initialization/termination of the external environment has no more to be done in ``DllMain``, which often lead to thread issues.

-This design allows using graphical panels in the Simulation... or not.
+This design allows using graphical panels in the Simulation.
+Or not.

 ..
 Note:
   All target wrappers embedding these extensions must define the preprocessor